-In contrast, Grammarly offers a very basic free service and three payment options for its premium service.
-You can pay $29.95 for a month’s subscription, $59.95 for three months or $139.95 for an annual subscription.
+By contrast, Grammarly offers a very basic free service, and two payment options for its premium service.
+You can pay $29.95 for a month’s subscription, or sign up for a whole year and get it at a cost of $11.66 per month.
 Obviously the longer you subscribe to Grammarly’s service the more cost effective it is.
 Once you sign up for a free membership, services like Grammarly will send regular advertisements urging you to upgrade for a premium membership.
 For services that offer free memberships, you are under no obligation to upgrade, but they will do their best, with varying degrees of aggressiveness, to get you to do so.

 Free vs. Paid Grammar Check Programs

 Many of the grammar check programs we reviewed offer free versions.
 The free programs are all quite basic and you will have to upgrade to get a grammar checker all the advanced features.
 For instance, Grammarly’s free version will catch basic grammar and spelling errors, but you’ll have to upgrade to get advanced punctuation, grammar, and context and sentence structure checks.
 That is not to say the free version isn’t helpful and worth having.
 A copy editor we talked to, Karie Anderson, was quite impressed with Grammarly’s free version.